How To: Add a subset of records to ArcMap from a table

 - Copy the following code between the 'Private Sub...' and 'End Sub' lines.

-- Identify the Connection String Properties for your database.
+- Identify the Connection String Properties for the database.

 - Edit the Connection Properties in the code.